Posted on Friday May 30, 2025

 Iziko South African National Gallery

-Nestled within the Company’s Garden – established in the 1650s by the Dutch East India Company to supply fresh produce to ships rounding the Cape – this classic museum showcases a fine collection of South African and international art.
-From 17th-century Dutch paintings to contemporary installations, the Iziko South African National Gallery invites thoughtful reflection on colonial legacies and how they shape identity.
+NIziko South African National Gallery, nestled within the peaceful Company’s Garden, originally established in the 1650s by the Dutch East India Company to supply fresh produce to passing ships, this classic museum showcases an extraordinary collection of heritage and international art.
+From 17th-century Dutch master paintings to cutting-edge contemporary installations, the gallery invites thoughtful reflection on colonial legacies and modern identity.

 Where?
 Government Ave, Company’s Garden (7,5 km from OVH)